Nonprofit Environmental Education Grants

 We are most interested in having you tell us plainly what you hope to accomplish.
 Your application need not be in any set form, but should contain the following information and descriptions:

-- Names, addresses and phone numbers of persons in your organization who can be contacted for information about the organization and your grant application
+- Names, addresses, emails, and phone numbers of persons in your organization who can be contacted for information about the organization and your grant application

 - Schedule for the project